mrmoment/heyegg/README.md

 ======

 Heyegg is a Digg-like yet reading friendly news service.
 It allows users to submit and evaluate news posts.
 Posts with recommendations will be public accessible.
 Heyegg is built upon jQuery, PHP, and MySQL.
-A sample site is available at http://www.heyegg.com (will be maintained at least to Jun 2012 due to web hosting reasons).
+A sample site is available at http://www.heyegg.com (closed now).